Training Resources for School Staff

 Many states have created specific diabetes resources, guidelines, and materials for schools.
 These materials are found on the Association's state-specific pages and most may also be accessed through the state's education and/or health department.
 Check out your state's policies for additional resources.

-Insulin come in different concentrations.
+Insulin comes in different concentrations.
 It is critical to look at the insulin pen or vial for the concentration before dosing insulin.
 This guidance will provide information to help ensure safety for students with diabetes.

-Tips for School Nurses
+Tips for school nurses

 Tips for School Nurses provide ideas to help the school nurse coordinate diabetes care in the school setting.
 Tips include planning for the care newly diagnosed or returning student, where to seek training resources, preparation for field trips, what information to provide to transportation, and other information.

 Find the answers to some of the common questions school staff have about diabetes care at school.
-Should students be allowed to test blood sugar in the classroom?
+Should students be allowed to test blood glucose in the classroom?
 Is calling 911 an adequate substitute for having school staff trained to respond to an emergency?
 Are honors students eligible for a 504 Plan?

-Medical and Scientific Sources of Authority
+Medical and scientific sources of authority

 Get more information on diabetes care in school, including position statements from stakeholder organizations, journal articles, research and best practices.
 These resources can help your school or district implement practices that ensure a great school experience for your students with diabetes.